-ten plus years.
-This organization of the media system that was realizing political goals of the ruling party called into question the credibility of news broadcasting-it raised antipathy and resistance ("it is difficult to assess the credibility of the news on TV and on the radio" [Piotr]).
+9 It was broadcast nationwide in 1945 and local radio stations were also set up in Kraków, Katowice, Poznań, Bydgoszcz, Gdańsk, Łódź, Szczecin, Toruń, and Wrocław.
+In 1949 Channel 2 (broadcast 24 hours from 1962).
+Channel 3 started broadcasting system that was realizing political goals of the ruling party called into question the credibility of news broadcasting - it raised antipathy and resistance ("it is difficult to assess the credibility of the news on TV and on the radio" [Piotr]).

-The development of video tape players and VHS cassettes in the late 1980s and "video boom" between 1988 and 1992 marked a crucial event in the existing structure of the media system because it created new socio-cultural practices.
-The new technological inventions extended access to Western popular culture contents, which was severely limited in PRL.
+The development of video tape players and VHS cassettes in the late 1980s and the "video boom" between 1988 and 1992 marked a crucial event in the existing structure of the media system because it created new socio-cultural practices.
+The new technological inventions extended access to Western popular culture contents, which was severely limited in PPR.
 Piotr says: